jackyzha0/quartz/content/notes/10-routes-controllers.md

 - used in ios development

-routes - foward requests to appropriate controller functions controller functions - get data from models, create html, display data, and return to view views (templates) - used by controllers to render data
+routes - foward requests to appropriate controller functions controller functions - get data from [[models]], create html, display data, and return to view views (templates) - used by controllers to render data

 ## Routes